rust-lang/rust-by-example/src/testing/unit_testing.md

 ## Running specific tests

-To run specific tests one may specify test name to `cargo test` command.
+To run specific tests one may specify the test name to `cargo test` command.

 ```bash
 $ cargo test test_any_panic